 All EBRC postdocs will spend roughly 25% of their time working with Doug Friedman (EBRC President) on an agreed-upon individual science policy research project.
 Postdocs will develop their project based on a topic of interest and be consistent with EBRC’s overall mission and strategic goals.
 Strong projects will leverage the postdoc’s technical background, their policy area of interest, and EBRC’s network and relationships in the synthetic biology research community and throughout the US government.

-Appointments will be made through UC Berkeley and postdocs will be an integral part of the EBRC Team.
+The EBRC Science Policy Postdoc is intended as a full time, one year appointment, made through UC Berkeley.
+Postdocs will be an integral part of the EBRC Team and will have the opportunity to learn and make significant contributions during their appointment.
 In addition to the independent and focus area projects outlined above, postdocs will participate in EBRC core activities (annual meetings and retreats); contribute to EBRC cross-cutting efforts regarding responsible innovation and diversity, equity, and inclusion; have opportunities for relevant training in science policy; and meet government officials and policymakers through EBRC events and, when possible, periodic trips to Washington, DC.